emanuelef/python-mem-leak-exception/README.md

 `traceback_accumulation_demo.py` demonstrates how reusing a single exception object causes its traceback to accumulate after multiple raises, leading to memory growth.
 It compares this with the factory pattern, where a fresh exception is created each time, preventing accumulation.

 ### How it works
-- The script raises a singleton exception 1000 times in a loop, each time with a large local variable to inflate memory usage.
-- It prints the traceback frame count and memory usage every 100 raises.
-- Then, it repeats the process using a fresh exception object each time.

 ### Sample Output
 ```console